Stage-by-stage guide to the 2023 Tour de France route

 A closer look at every day of the race from Bilbao to Paris

-The Tour begins in the Spanish Basque country on Saturday 1 July, and these hilly routes will throw open the yellow jersey to a wide range of contenders.
+The Tour began in the Spanish Basque country on Saturday 1 July, where Adam Yates edged twin brother Simon to win the opening stage, and these hilly routes will throw open the yellow jersey to a wide range of contenders.
 The race crosses the French border for some flat stages and an early jaunt into the high Pyrenees, where the Col du Tourmalet awaits.
 The peloton takes on the Puy de Dome volcano on its journey across France towards the Jura Mountains and the Alps, and it is in the mountains that this Tour will ultimately be decided.
 It all ends on the Champs-Elysees in Paris on Sunday 23 July.

 Here is a stage-by-stage guide to how the race will unfold.